 The Intangibilty of CX in the Legal World

 That much is clear.
 How, though, does a client assess whether services rendered in a speciﬁc matter were merely ‘good’, or ‘excellent’?

-It turns out that it is far easier for clients to assess how they feel about the services that they received, and about their experience of interacting with a particular ﬁrm, than the objective quality of the service received.
+It turns out that it is far easier for clients to assess how they feel about the services and about their experience, than the objective quality of the service received.
 Clients must trust the professionals that they instruct to be technically competent and diligent.
 Such trust is not necessary to assess their reaction to their experience – their ‘gut-reaction’ – to dealing with the ﬁrm and the way in which the ﬁrm deals with them.

 At an event held at White & Case’s oﬃces in London some time ago, the former chairman of Allen & Overy (A&O), David Morley spoke of a very complex, challenging transaction where A&O was pitching for the legal advisory work against the usual range of premium London law ﬁrms.
 A&O won the engagement and, he said, he was later told by the client’s general counsel that the reason for that was that they felt that when, late at night in the midst of the deal when pressures were immense, they believed that A&O’s lawyers would be the easiest to deal with.

 This is an excellent example of how intangible CX can be.